 Auto style is dynamic and interactive.
 Each time you filter data with widgets, zoom or pan the map, CARTO recalculates the distribution of data, and applies automatic styling.
 Auto style can be turned on and off, without modifying any of your original style settings.

 Auto style is only available for Category and Histogram widgets.

 This guide provides an example of a map with multiple widgets, allowing you to visualize how auto style is applied.

 Unzip the template .carto file packaged from “Download resources” of this guide.

 Import the .carto file to your account and create the map.
 Builder opens with US Counties as the first map layer and Railroad Accidents as the second map layer.

 Each widget clearly identifies which map layer it is filtering data from.
-You can rename the widget titles, click and drag to reorder how the widgets appear on your dashboard, and edit any of the details for each widget from the WIDGETS list.
+You can rename the widget titles, click and drag to reorder how the widgets appear on your map, and edit any of the details for each widget from the WIDGETS list.

 Auto Style a Category Widget

 When you apply Auto style to a category widget, a qualitative color scheme is applied to demonstrate categorical differences in qualitative data.
 The color scheme applies different hues, with consistent steps in lightness and saturation.

 From the category widget, Railroad Companies, click Auto style.